adityaskarnik/exception_notifier/README.md

 # Exception Notifier

-While working on our code in Jupyter Notebook we tend to forget after a while that we working actually running some code while there was an exception that interrupted the long running task. :angry::cry:
+While working on our code in Jupyter Notebook we tend to forget after a while that we working, actually running some code, but there was an exception that interrupted the long running task. :angry::cry:

 COMEON!!!!!!
 NOT FARE